 Greater protections against sexual harassment and discrimination.

 The previous Sex Discrimination Commissioner of the Human Rights and Equal Opportunity Commission has conducted an extensive Listening Tour throughout Australia and announces a “roadmap towards gender equality”.
 CLICK here to read the full HREOC Media Release with all the proposed outcomes for women.

 It was stated that only three percent of senior managers with profit and loss accountability are women.
-This comes off a base where Australia leads the world in women’s education.
 It is asserted that the focus must be on men to allow them flexible work arrangements as well as women.
-Then companies can invest in job redesign rather than follow the existing model where a worker is always available with no caring responsibilities.
-Currently the need for caring is having a negative effect for women who take the 12 months paternal leave entitlement at a time in their careers when employees need to put in the big hours.
+Currently the need for caring is having a negative effect for women who take the maternal leave entitlement at a time in their careers when employees need to put in the big hours.
 Currently, we have half the talent of Australia put aside so we cannot expect to be competitive.

 Men and Workplace Laws